osmanburucu-ibm/deploy-urbancode-deploy/README.md

 #### 4.3.1.2

-TODO: due some remote access problems it has to be localhost...
+TODO: due some settings problems (do not know enough to configure this correctly, have to learn about it) it has to be localhost...

-#### 5

-TODO: Need to have a more flexible, stable and easier solution for that (also need different users!)

-#### 6

-TODO: playbook has to be started with root user when local user is not setup as user on remote host (need sudo and sudo with no passwd settings)